Bookkeeping and Financial Control Mistakes to avoid!

 2. Monitoring Performance

 The majority of SME’s do not monitor the financial performance of the business on a regular basis.
 This means that they continue to do the same thing over and over again without knowing if it is producing the right results.
-Consider what the key indicators are for the business – e.g. sales, gross margins, unit volumes – and design a process to monitor these regularly.
-All businesses should be able to monitor sales by week which will create good data over time which can be used to base decisions on.
+Consider what the key indicators are for the business – e.g. sales, gross margins, unit volumes.
+Design a process to monitor these regularly.
+All businesses should be able to monitor sales by week.
+Which will create good data over time which can be used to base decisions on.

 3. Cash Reconciliations